Back to Louisiana

 • Removes language after 'outside of' on page 1, line 27 and replaces it with a reference to the criminal justice system as defined in R.S.
 15:572.

-Plain English: The amendment changes how long certain actions must wait after a court hearing in juvenile delinquency cases.
+Plain English: The amendment changes how long certain actions must wait after a hearing in juvenile delinquency cases.

 • Adds new rules for notifying the court, district attorney, and others about where a child is being held when they are in custody.